sirthias/BlueForest/README.markdown

 ### Installation

-Copy the `BlueForest.xml` file into the `/colors` directory underneath your IDEA installation folder.
+Copy the `BlueForest.xml` file into the `/colors` directory underneath your IDEA installation folder (or the user profile IntelliJ folder, depending on your OS).
 If you are on OSX/linux or using cygwin on Windows, you can also clone this git repository into a directory of your choice and use the `deploy.sh` script to install _BlueForest_ and the `update.sh` script to copy back changes you made in IDEA.

 After you have installed the color scheme restart IDEA and select _BlueForest_ in _Preferences/Editor/Colors&Fonts_.